Syria Kurdish leader rejects new opposition coalition

 PYD offices in Syria are however adorned with portraits of PKK leader Abdullah Ocalan and PYD fighters wear badges bearing the image of the moustachioed militant who is jailed in Turkey.

-Muslim also dismissed analyst reports that Assad has allowed PYD forces to take control of much of the country's northern border to antagonize Turkey, which has called for Assad's departure.
+Muslim also dismissed analyst reports that Assad has allowed PYD forces to take control of much of the country's northern border to antagonise Turkey, which has called for Assad's departure.

 Though Assad has pulled the bulk of his forces from the Kurdish region, there is a clear co-existence between the PYD and the remaining government troops who man checkpoints unmolested inside the Kurdish region.